MicrosoftDocs/azure-docs/articles/azure-functions/functions-triggers-bindings.md

 For more code examples and more specific information regarding Azure storage types that are supported, see [Azure Functions triggers and bindings for Azure Storage](functions-bindings-storage.md)

-## Advanced binding features for your code
+## Advanced binding features

-To use the more advanced binding features in the Azure Portal, click the **Advanced editor** option on the **Integrate** tab of your function.
+To use the more advanced binding features in the Azure portal, click the **Advanced editor** option on the **Integrate** tab of your function.
 The advanced editor allows you to edit the *function.json* directly in the portal.

 #### Dynamic parameter binding